 Her eating habits are quite different from my stepchildren, and well, I'm her Mom ...
 I'm the boss... and she isn't going to be eating crap all day.

-Before you judge let me tell you a little story about how I got to this place...
+Before you judge let me, and tell me that it should be all the same, let tell you a little story about how I got to this place...

 (It's all about picking your battles)

-My stepson is always asking for this processed, packaged COSMIC brownie in his lunch.
+Years ago, my My stepsons constantly asked for this processed, packaged COSMIC brownie in his lunch.
 Many don't see this as a big deal, but like I said I can be pretty picky about the food that I give the kids, so it's something I've always refused to buy.

-He always asked, I always said no. To me, it does not look like real food!
+He always asked, I always said no. In my opinion, it does not look or feel like real food.
+Gross!

 No!
 It's not.